shishirkakhandki/quill/README.md

 The project is divided into two main directories:

-- `upgradable-contracts/`: Contains the Solidity smart contracts and Hardhat configuration
+- `upgradable-contracts/`: Contains Diamond Proxy contracts and Hardhat configuration
-- `microservices/`: Contains the five microservices for various functionalities
+- `microservices/`: Contains the four microservices for various functionalities

 ## Upgradable Contracts

-The project includes two upgradable smart contracts:
+The project includes a set of upgradable smart contracts using the Diamond Proxy Pattern:

-1. `MyVulnerableContractV1`: Initial version with a known vulnerability
+### upgradable-contracts/

+1. `DepositFacet.sol`: Facet for deposit functionality
+2. `WithdrawFacet.sol`: Facet for withdraw functionality
+3. `PauseFacet.sol`: Facet for pause functionality
-2. `MyVulnerableContractV2`: Upgraded version with the vulnerability fixed
+4. `WithdrawFacetV2.sol`: Upgraded version of the Withdraw Facet

+The scripts provided for deploying and upgrading contracts are:

+1. `deploy.js`: Script to deploy the initial Diamond Proxy contract with facets
+2. `upgradeWithdrawFacet.js`: Script to upgrade the Withdraw Facet

 ## Microservices

-1. **Exploit Detection Service**: Monitors the blockchain for potential exploit attempts
+1. **Exploit Detection Service and Front-running Service**: Monitors the blockchain for potential exploits and attempts to front-run suspicious transactions
 2. **Workflow Service**: Manages the overall process flow
 3. **Notification Service**: Sends email notifications using Mailgun
-4. **Front-running Service**: Attempts to front-run suspicious transactions
-5. **Reporting Service**: Stores and manages detailed reports in MongoDB
+4. **Reporting Service**: Stores and manages detailed reports in MongoDB

 ## Setup and Installation